Lockheed P-3 Orion: In Vietnam

-Beginning in 1964, forward deployed P-3s began flying various missions under Operation Market Time from bases in the Philippines and Vietnam.
+Beginning in 1964, forward deployed P-3s began flying various missions under Operation Market Time from bases in the Philippines and South Vietnam.
 The primary focus of these coastal patrols was to stem the supply of materials to the Viet Cong by sea, although several of these missions also became overland "feet dry" sorties.
 During one such mission, a small caliber artillery shell passed through a P-3 without rendering it mission incapable.
 The only confirmed combat loss of a P-3 also occurred during Operation Market Time.

 In April 1968, a U.S. Navy P-3B of VP-26 was downed by anti-aircraft fire in the Gulf of Thailand with the loss of the entire crew.
 Two months earlier in February 1968, another one of VP-26's P-3Bs was operating in the same vicinity when it crashed with the loss of the entire crew.
 Originally attributed to a low altitude mishap, later conjecture is that this aircraft may have also fallen victim to anti-aircraft artillery (AAA) fire from the same source as the April incident.

 In Iraq

 On 2 August 1990, Iraq invaded Kuwait and was poised to strike Saudi Arabia.
 Within 48 hours of the initial invasion, U.S. Navy P-3Cs were among the first American forces to arrive in the area.
 One was a modified platform with a prototype over-the-horizon targeting (OTH-T) system package known as "Outlaw Hunter"; it had been undergoing trials in the Pacific after being developed by Tiburon Systems, Inc. for NAVAIR's PMA-290 Program Office.
 Within hours of the coalition air campaign's start, "Outlaw Hunter" detected a large number of Iraqi patrol boats and naval vessels attempting to move from Basra and Umm Qasr to Iranian waters.
 "Outlaw Hunter" vectored in strike elements which attacked the flotilla near Bubiyan Island, destroying 11 vessels and damaging scores more.
 During Desert Shield, a P-3 using infrared imaging detected a ship with Iraqi markings beneath freshly-painted bogus Egyptian markings trying to avoid detection.

 Several days before the 7 January 1991 commencement of Operation Desert Storm, a P-3C equipped with an APS-137 Inverse Synthetic Aperture Radar (ISAR) conducted coastal surveillance along Iraq and Kuwait to provide pre-strike reconnaissance on enemy military installations.
 A total of 55 of the 108 Iraqi vessels destroyed during the conflict were targeted by P-3Cs.

 The P-3's mission expanded in the late 1990s and early 2000s to include battlespace surveillance both at sea and over land.
-The long range and long loiter time of the P-3 proved to be an invaluable asset during Operation Iraqi Freedom and Operation Enduring Freedom, being able to instantaneously provide the gathered battlespace information to ground troops, particularly the U.S. Marines.
+The long range and long loiter time of the P-3 proved to be an invaluable asset during the invasion of Iraq and Operation Enduring Freedom, being able to instantaneously provide the gathered battlespace information to ground troops, particularly the U.S. Marines.